Peach State Classic

 Theory

-- I will vote on theory, but I prefer it to be read in the first speech possible (ie, don't read a shell in 2nd rebuttal if it can be avoided).
-Disclosure, paraphrasing, and misgendering theory are all fair game.
+- I will vote on theory, but I prefer it to be read in the first speech possible (i.e., don't read a shell in 2nd rebuttal if it can be read in 2nd constructive).

 - If you use theory to exclude your opponents and you have structural advantages in the debate community I will you drop the shell faster than you can read your interp.
-But, if it's two rich private schools bashing each other over the head with theory, go ahead.
+But, if it's two well-resourced programs bashing each other over the head with theory and/or there was a serious violation, carry on.

 Ks

-- I've voted on critical args several times before, but I'm not crazy well versed in the lit so slow down on tags and key warrants.
+- I've voted on Ks several times before, but I'm not well-versed in the lit so slow down on tags and key warrants.

 Progressive weighing

-- Prog weighing is cool-- I like well-warranted metaweighing, link weighing, and structural violence framing.
+- Progressive weighing is cool-- I like well-warranted metaweighing (though I've seen it done well only a handful of times), link weighing, and SV/Extinction framing.

-- Saying the words "strength of link/impact" is not weighing .
+- Saying the words "strength/clarity of link/impact" is not weighing :(

 Assorted things